MaxKiv/cv/job_hunt/december_2024/saxion/industrial_letter.md

 be part of your amazing group.

-I love working on problems that cross disciplines, as evidenced by my studies, personal projects and varied professional experience.
+I love working on problems that cross disciplines as demonstrated by my varied academic, professional, and personal experiences
 During my thesis I worked on
 controlling a heterogeneous fleet of generic multirotor UAVs using Nonlinear Model Predictive Control to cooperatively estimate the state of a target object